Li Binzhu: Early life

 Li Binzhu was born in Yanshi County, Henan, China.
 Her father practiced traditional Chinese medicine in the countryside.
 During her time at the county middle school, her political stand was actively influenced by her Chinese language teacher and communist Wu Zhipu.
 1936 she joined the Chinese National Liberation Vanguard Organization.
-In 1937, after the Marco Polo Bridge Incident, she left the Pedagogical Art School in Henan Province and returned to Yanshi to participate in the War of Resistance against Japan.
+In 1937, after the Marco Polo Bridge Incident, she left the Pedagogical Art School in Henan Province and returned to Yanshi to participate in the Second Sino-Japanese War.
 To appeal to the Liberation Movement, Li Binzhu organized the Reading-/ Women's Group and the National Liberation Theater in Yanshi.
-She joined the Communist Party of China (CPC) in February 1938.
+She joined the Chinese Communist Party (CCP) in February 1938.
 In July of the same year, she took leave of her home, went to Yan'an and devoted herself wholeheartedly to the cause of the war against Japanese aggression.